MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/remote-patient-monitoring-content.md

 ## Related resources

-- Review the [Remote patient monitoring](https://solutions.microsoft.com/Microsoft%20Cloud%20for%20Healthcare) solution in the Microsoft Cloud Solution Center.
-For more information, see the [Remote Patient Monitoring guided tour](https://guidedtour.microsoft.com/guidedtour/healthcare/remote-patient-monitoring).
+- Review the [remote patient monitoring solution](https://solutions.microsoft.com/Microsoft%20Cloud%20for%20Healthcare) in the Microsoft Cloud Solution Center.
+For more information, see the [remote patient monitoring guided tour](https://guidedtour.microsoft.com/guidedtour/healthcare/remote-patient-monitoring).
 - [Virtual patient visits using Microsoft Cloud for Healthcare](/azure/architecture/example-scenario/mch-health/virtual-health-mch) shows a potential solution for scheduling and following up on virtual visits between patients, providers, and care managers.